Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

-* Editing users in the Admin CP is broken.

 * One person has reported that the Call of Duty 4 support is broken, however he wasn't using Wakachamo's latest fixes, as far as I know.